 The total amount to be subcontracted cannot exceed 70 percent of the contract amount unless a different percentage is designated on the proposal (Article 1108.01 of the Standard Specifications).

 Subcontractors are not required to complete the prequalification process, however, an approved equal employment opportunity (EEO)/affirmative action (AA) policy may be required as described under EEO/AA Policy requirements.

 Negotiation is prohibited between the bid deadline and contract execution.
 After a contract is fully executed, any questions concerning contract administration should be directed to the assigned project engineer.
 The project engineer will be shown on the contract.

 This document provides guidance on administrative procedures during the construction phase.
 While not legally defined as a “contract document”, it provides a framework for industry and project engineers to successfully complete the construction process.
 This manual can be viewed at Electronic Reference Library or ordered through the Iowa DOT’s Support Services Bureau at 515-239-1324.

 This information is now located in the “Downloads” on the Bid Express website for each letting.

 Tabulation of bids for Iowa DOT contracts are usually available one week after the bid opening.
 Bid tabulations for non-Iowa DOT contracts are posted one month after the bid opening.
 This information can be found on the Bid Tabs page.

 EEO/AA requirements apply to all prime contractors and subcontractors who have been awarded a subcontract equal to or exceeding $10,000.

-Each contractor must have an EEO/AA policy approved by the Iowa DOT’s Office of Employee Services prior to being awarded a contract.
+Each contractor must have an EEO/AA policy approved by the Iowa DOT’s Employee Services Bureau prior to being awarded a contract.
 The EEO/AA policy must be reviewed by the company and resubmitted each year.